 Related publications

-There’s a variety of help with health costs available for over-60s.
+The cost of health problems can be a worry, but there’s lots of help available.
 Some of it depends on your income and savings, and some of it is available to everyone.

-If you or your partner are on a low income and have capital of less than £16,000, or £23,250 if you live permanently in a care home, you may qualify for the NHS Low Income Scheme (LIS).
+If you, or your partner if you have one, are on a low income and have capital of less than £16,000, or £23,250 if you live permanently in a care home (£24,000 in Wales), you may qualify for the NHS Low Income Scheme (LIS).
 Both you and your partner could get either full or partial help with health costs.
 It covers:

-To apply, fill in form HC1, available from NHS hospitals, chemists and local benefit offices, or direct from the NHS website.
+To apply, fill in form HC1.
+This is available from NHS hospitals, chemists and local benefit offices, or direct from the NHS website.
 You could also get it from your local Jobcentre Plus office or NHS hospital.
 If you qualify, you’ll be sent a certificate telling you what you can get and for how long.

 You don’t need to apply for the NHS LIS if you or your partner already receive Guarantee Pension Credit, because this entitles you to full help with health costs.
 Take your benefit letter to appointments as proof of eligibility.

-You might be able to get a refund on some health costs paid before you applied for the NHS LIS or before you started receiving Guarantee Pension Credit.
+You might be able to get a refund on some health costs you paid before applying for the NHS LIS or before you started receiving Guarantee Pension Credit.

-You can get a refund on any prescription charges you have to pay while you wait for your certificate.
-You can also do this for any charges you’ve paid in the three months before you applied for the NHS LIS.
-Just ask the chemist for an NHS refund receipt – this is called the FP57 form.
-You should ask for it when you pay, because you can’t get the form later.
+For example, you can get a refund on any prescription charges you have to pay while you wait for your certificate.
+You can also do this for prescription charges you’ve paid in the three months before you applied for the NHS LIS.
+Just ask the chemist for an NHS refund receipt – called the FP57 form.
+You should ask for it when you pay for your prescription, because you can’t get the form later.

 You can claim a refund on other charges paid within the past three months by filling in the relevant HC5 form.
-Call 0300 330 1343 or visit the NHS Low Income Scheme webpage to get the relevant HC5 form.
+Call 0300 330 1343 if you live in England or Scotland, or 0345 603 1108 if you live in Wales.
+You can also visit the NHS Low Income Scheme webpage to get the relevant HC5 form.

-Prescriptions are free if you’re 60 or over, or have certain medical conditions.
+Prescriptions are free if you’re 60 or over.
+If you’re under 60 and have certain medical conditions, you can apply for an NHS Medical exemption certificate.

 You can have a free NHS eye test at least every two years if you’re 60 or over.